Ziyara (Druze)

-Ziyarat al-Nabi Shu'ayb is a Druze religious festival and pilgrimage celebrated every year between 25 and 28 April in Nabi Shu'ayb, the shrine that contains the purported tomb of prophet Shuayb.
+Ziyara (زِيَارَة) is the Druze pilgrimage observed annually between 25 and 28 April at Nabi Shu'ayb, a shrine that contains the maqām (purported tomb) of the prophet Shuʿayb (Jethro).
 It is officially recognized as a public holiday in Israel.

-Holiday

-The Druze generally only celebrate one holiday, Eid al-Adha.
-The Druze community in Israel under the leadership of Sheikh Amin Tarif, however, has endowed this period with a special status, deeming the ziyara a festive day by law.
-Workers are allowed to take a break from work without infringing their workers' rights.
-Schools operating under the Druze education system are closed for the period, while Druze soldiers in the Israel Defense Forces are also given the period as a vacation.
-The whole community, not just religious Druze in Israel, celebrates this Ziyara.

-Celebrations
+Observation

 The celebration starts on 25 April and concludes on 28 April, with many religious leaders from all the religions in Israel, and also political leaders (occasionally also the PM), coming to congratulate the Israeli Druze community during their festivities at the Maqam al-Nabi Shu'ayb.
 Religious leaders or sheikhs from Mount Carmel, the Galilee and the Golan Heights take the opportunity to discuss religious issues.